RicardoMBorges/RI_Compass/RI_Compass_Positioning_and_Comparison.md

 ## 1. Why this positioning matters

-GC--MS software is a mature field.
+GC-MS software is a mature field.
 Several established programs already perform one or more of the following tasks:

 -   raw-data import;